 2. Assess Current Leadership Capabilities

-The second step involves a thorough assessment of the existing leadership team’s skills, behaviours, and alignment with the organisation’s values.
+The second step thoroughly assesses the existing leadership team’s skills, behaviours, and alignment with the organisation’s values.
 This step is crucial for identifying the specific areas where coaching is needed.
-A variety of tools and methods can be employed, such as 360-degree feedback, personality assessments, and performance data analysis.
-This assessment should not only focus on identifying weaknesses but also on recognizing and reinforcing strengths.
-Understanding the unique attributes of each leader allows for a more tailored and effective coaching approach.
+Various tools and methods, such as a detailed 360-degree feedback assessment, personality assessments, and performance data analysis, can be employed.
+This assessment should not only focus on identifying weaknesses but also on recognising and reinforcing strengths.
+Understanding the unique attributes of each leader allows for a more tailored and practical coaching approach.
 This assessment phase is also an opportunity to engage leaders in self-reflection, helping them to become active participants in their development journey.

 3. Identify Key Business Objectives

 Identifying the organisation’s key business objectives is critical for aligning the coaching strategy with the overall business plan.
-This involves a detailed analysis of the business plan to understand the short-term goals and long-term vision of the organisation.
-The leadership coaching strategy should be designed to directly support these objectives.
+This involves a detailed analysis of the business plan to understand the organisation’s short-term goals and long-term vision.
+The leadership coaching strategy should be designed to support these objectives directly.
 For instance, if a key business objective is to expand into new markets, the coaching program might focus on developing cross-cultural leadership skills and strategic thinking.
 This step ensures that the investment in leadership development is not just for individual growth but is a strategic move towards achieving the organisation’s goals.

 4. Set Specific Coaching Goals